tfabris/BlueGigaEmpeg/README.md

   For instance, on my Honda, its touchscreen might prompt me to choose whether to pair it as a music device, a phone device, or both.
 If you get a prompt like this, choose the music device option.

+- If the pairing doesn't work the first time, also try initiating pairing from the car stereo *after* the blue LED on the BlueGigaEmpeg module goes out.
+  From your car stereo's touch screen interface, tell it to search for Bluetooth devices, and when the device "empeg Car" appears, select it.

-- If the pairing still doesn't work, try turning off the car stereo completely (turn off car ignition) and removing power from the empeg, then reapplying power to everything and trying again.
+- If the pairing still doesn't work, try sleeping the empeg (long press on top button, turning off the car stereo completely (turn off car ignition), turn on the car ignition again, wake the empeg, and try again from the top.

 - When the pairing is completed, set the volume.
 With the car stereo volume still turned down to a low level, turn the volume on the empeg Car front